-With Passover approaching, many Jewish families are on the hunt for delicious vegan versions of traditional Passover foods.
+With Passover approaching, many Jewish vegans are on the hunt for delicious plant-based versions of traditional Passover foods.
 One of those foods is chopped liver, traditionally made from the liver of chickens or geese mixed with rendered chicken fat, eggs, onion, and spices.
+Who would have thought it was possible to make it vegan?

-Well, the Jewish Food Hero Kenden Alfond is here to show that it’s easy to make delicious vegan chopped liver from mushroom, onion, walnuts, and other plant-based ingredients—all without harming animals!
-This recipe shows how it’s done.
-Enjoy!
+The Jewish Food Hero Kenden Alfond is here to show that it’s easy to make delicious vegan chopped liver from mushroom, onion, walnuts, and other plant-based ingredients—all without harming animals!
+With the added bonus of being super quick to make and using easy to find ingredients.
+What more could you ask for?

 - 1⁄4 cup vegetable broth